Feedback (Readers' Page)

 2007/04/18:

 Thanks for the copy of PSR 11.
-It's a very striking issue: the Horst Janssen-style cover art is very impressive, and "Sycorax", which is a very effective poem, might almost have been written with it in mind.
+It's a very striking issue: the Horst Janssen-style cover art is veryimpressive, and "Sycorax", which is a very effective poem, might almost have been written with it in mind.

 Daniel King on PSR 11